Jeffrey W. McClurken

 - Co-Organizer, Archiving Social Media Conference, University of Mary Washington & CHNM at George Mason University, October 2010.

-- Member, Virginia Forum 2008 Local Arrangements Committee Chair; 2008 Program Committee.
+- Chair, Virginia Forum Local Arrangements Committee, Program Committee member, March 2008.

 Academic Organizations

-- Member, Open Virginia Advisory Committee, State Council of Higher Education for Virginia, 2015-present.
+- Member, Open Virginia Advisory Committee, State Council of Higher Education for Virginia, 2015-2017.

-- Member, Virginia SARA (State Authorization Reciprocity Agreements) Advisory Committee, State Council of Higher Education for Virginia, 2015-present.
+- Member, Virginia SARA (State Authorization Reciprocity Agreements) Advisory Committee, State Council of Higher Education for Virginia, 2015-2017.

 - Member, THATCamp Council, 2014-2015.